High-Flow Nasal Cannula (HFNC): Dysphagia Guidelines

 “It is the flow rate that is potentially problematic in terms of increasing pharyngeal airway pressure,” Coyle clarified in one recent post on SIG13 (2020).

-In order to get more information on that that issue and more, we need to take the following path:
+In order to provide more information, we need to take the following outline:

 A. Background on HFNC & Clarifications